What does it mean?

 One of the top contributors to climate change is raising animals for food.
 Raising animals for human consumption is a leading contributor to greenhouse gases.
 Animal agribusiness contributes to climate change more than all the planes, cars, trucks, and all other forms of transportation on the planet COMBINED.

 Animal agribusiness is using over 10 times the amount of land and energy resources needed to grow plant-based foods.
 The planet simply cannot support 7+ billion people on animal-based diets.
-It is mathematically impossible.
 The equation is simple, the fewer farmed animals we feed, the more people we can feed.

 It’s more than a diet